ntduc4/ntduc4/README.md

 I recently moved my repositories over to this new GitHub account.
 This profile is where I keep my projects, experiments, and notes as I continue building.

-## What I like building
+## What I like doing

 - Backend systems and APIs
 - Distributed systems and real-time applications
 - Self-hosted tools and infrastructure
 - Go services, Docker setups, and database-backed apps
-- Developer tools that solve real problems

-## Current focus

-- Building reliable backend services in Go
-- Exploring distributed systems, messaging, and orchestration
-- Improving my self-hosted infrastructure

 ## Future plans

 - Exploring low level concepts through making my own RTOS kernel
 - Get into high frequency trading through optimizing data structures in C++
 - Potentially create a Tetris neural network
+- Get into desktop developement with Rust and Tauri

 ## Tech I use